robcarver17/skipperman/docs/ideas.md

 - report of qualifications awarded by date
 - list of non volunteers with cadets who are too young or first event
 - maintain lists of past, present, potential and future cadet committee members (CW)
+- copy all roles in cadet week rota
+- store clothing choices for cadets and colour teams
+- summary of colours and clothing sizes
+- cadet committee polo spreadsheet
+- create a report of t-shirts and sizes required
+- create a colour teams report

 ### Required for cadet week:

+- create a report of RYA logbooks/certficates required (CW) EXPECTED QUALIFICATIONS FOR EVENT

+- create a report of cadets and their ages for fancy dress (CW) - FROM A GENERIC CADETS AT EVENT REPORT WITH SELECT FIELDS

 - put shareable files up like instructors documents; manage shared files eg deleete

-- two types of clothing event: as part of training event, or social only seperate

-- allocate and maintain colour groups (CW) - as part of merchandise
-- create a report of t-shirts and other merch required (CW)
-- maintain and report on child wristbands (CW) - SAME AS T-SHIRTS REPORT

 - create a food report with allergies and numbers (CW) - (FOOD ONLY EVENT FOR WRISTBANDS AND THEN COMBINE WITH CW EVENT)

-- create a report of cadets and their ages for fancy dress (CW) - FROM A GENERIC CADETS AT EVENT REPORT WITH SELECT FIELDS

-- create a report of adult polo shirts required (CW) - FROM A GENERIC .CSV LIST OF VOLUNTEER REPORT WHERE CAN FILTER ON CERTAIN ROLES
+- maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW) (FOOD ONLY EVENT WITH NAME IMPORT FROM ANOTHER EVENT)
 - maintain and report on adult wristbands (CW) - FROM A GENERIC .CSV  LIST OF VOLUNTEER REPORT WHERE CAN FILTER ON DAYS ATTENDING
-- maintain a list of key volunteers and thank yous (CW) - FROM A GENERIC .CSV LIST OF VOLUNTEER REPORT WHERE CAN FILTER ON CERTAIN ROLES

-- Cadet committee polo shirts (CW) - FROM A GENERIC CADETS AT EVENT REPORT WITH SELECT FIELDS

-- create a report of RYA logbooks/certficates required (CW) EXPECTED QUALIFICATIONS FOR EVENT
+- two types of clothing event: as part of training event, or social only seperate
 - manage orders for hoodies (CW)
-- maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW) (FOOD ONLY EVENT WITH NAME IMPORT FROM ANOTHER EVENT)

   ### Required for social event: